 Overall I have only positive things to say about Coursera.org and Edx.org.
 Over the past few years I have learned so much from taking Coursera.org and Edx.org courses and have made progress with myIDP tool.
 Every course has helped me gain knowledge that will help me succeed in my career.
 I highly recommend Virology I and II (Coursera.org) by Dr. Vincent Racaniello, Vaccines (Coursera.org), Epidemics – the Dynamics of Infectious Diseases (Coursera.org), and How to Survive Your Ph.D. by Dr. Inger MewBurn (Edx.org).
 It is so amazing how resources like this are available on the internet.
 Whether you like to learn online, in school or by reading a book take the opportunity to learn something new!

-This year I am looking forward to the Center for the Integration of Research, Teaching, and Learning (CIRTL) Course: Advancing Learning through Evidence-Based STEM Teaching Course on Coursera.org that starts June 1, 2016.
-If you are interested in science education, STEM Teaching or want to become an academic researcher or faculty member then this is the course for you.
-I can’t wait to see what this course has to offer.
+This year I am looking forward to the Center for the Integration of Research, Teaching, and Learning (CIRTL) Course: Advancing Learning through Evidence-Based STEM Teaching Course on Coursera.org that starts June 1, 2016. *Update: The course was amazing and CIRTL is just a great resource for STEM Education in general.
+If you are interested in STEM education, STEM Teaching or want to become an academic researcher or faculty member then this is the course for you.
+CIRTL has many resources and I will share once I use more of their resources.

 How do you feel about MOOCs?
 Have you tried them?
 Comment below.